-The Disseration Course is the culumination of the Ph.D in Dine Culture and Language Sustainablity program.
-This course is designed to guide and support students through the final stages fo their doctoral journey, allowing them to conduct original research, demonstrate their mastery o the subject matter, and contribute to the field of Dine culture and language stainablity.
-This course emphasizes independent study, critical thinking, and the application of advance research relevant to the field.
+The Dissertation Course is the culmination of the Ph.D in Dine Culture and Language Sustainability program.
+This course is designed to guide and support students through the final stages of their doctoral journey, allowing them to conduct original research, demonstrate their mastery of the subject matter, and contribute to the field of Dine culture and language sustainability.
+This course emphasizes independent study, critical thinking, and the application of advanced research relevant to the field.
 Research towards the end of the completion of the doctoral dissertation.
 Repeatable.